rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

 ### INTEGER

-Integers are easiest to be thought of as whole numbers.
+Integers can be thought of as whole numbers.
 They may be positive numbers or negative numbers.
 Declaring an integer variable `i` it would look something like